Lowndes County, Alabama: Civil Rights Era

 The police continued to arrest protesters in the summer of 1965.
 A group of protesters were released from jail in the county seat of Hayneville on August 20, 1965.
 As four of them approached a small store, Thomas Coleman, an unpaid special deputy, ordered them away.
-When he aimed his shotgun at one of the young black women (Ruby Sales) Jonathan Myrick Daniels pushed her down, taking the blast, which immediately killed the Episcopal seminarian.
+When he aimed his shotgun at one of the young black women (Ruby Sales), Jonathan Myrick Daniels pushed her down and was shot, which immediately killed him.
 Coleman also shot Father Richard Morrisroe, a Catholic priest, in the back, then stopped.
 He was indicted for the murder of Daniels; and an all-white jury quickly acquitted him after his claim of self-defense, although both men were unarmed.
 Coleman had been appointed as special deputy by the county sheriff.
 In response to the violence, some LCFO organizers began to openly carry arms.

 On May 3, 1966, over 900 registered black voters cast their ballots at the county seat in Hayneville as independent participants in the primary, with some driving over 25 miles to do so.
 One notable strategy the LCFO encouraged among black voters was to help other black voters if they needed assistance as a precaution against the fact that "the Lowndes County Freedom Organization knew that once a local white person got behind the curtain with a black person, that vote would be lost" (p.
 111).
 Another was to encourage black voters to simply pull the lever to vote strictly for LCFO candidates; in other words, to "pull the lever for the Black Panther and go on home," as stated on a sign on Highway U.S. 80 between Montgomery and Selma.

 Whites in Lowndes County reacted strongly against the LCFO.
 In retaliation for black sharecroppers engaging in civil rights work, white landowners evicted many of them from their rental houses and land plots.
 They used economic blackmail to make them both homeless and unemployed in a struggling economy.
 The SNCC and Lowndes County leaders worked to help these families stay together and remain in the county.
 They bought tents, cots, heaters, food, and water and helped several families build a temporary "tent city".
 Despite harassment, including shots regularly fired into the encampment, these black residents persevered for nearly two years as organizers helped them find new jobs and look for permanent housing.